 Dichlor and other types of chlorine sanitize swimming pool water through a chemical reaction.

 When dichlor reaches your pool water, it changes into hydrochloric acid.
 Free chlorine, or hypochlorite ions, from this reaction latch onto bacteria and other impurities.
 They then create chloramines and destroy the bacteria in the process.
-As the water is sanitized, chloramines build up until they turn into gas.
+As the water is sanitized, chloramines build up until they become gas.

 Pros and Cons of Dichlor